Integration of payment methods

 • Variety of payment methods;

-• Flexible integration—allows both a hosted and integrated checkout process;
+• Flexible integration—allows both a hosted checkout (2Sell) and API-driven integration (2Monetize);

 Considerations: